dataluscorp/browser/js/src/doc/Debugger/Tutorial-Debugger-Statement.md

 Tutorial: Evaluate an Expression When a debugger; Statement Is Executed
 =======================================================================

-**NOTE: This tutorial no longer works in current versions of Firefox.**
+**NOTE: This tutorial no longer works in current versions of Datalus.**
 Instead, please try the updated and expanded [breakpoint tutorial][tut breakpoint].

-This page shows how you can try out the [`Debugger` API][debugger] yourself using Firefox's Scratchpad.
+This page shows how you can try out the [`Debugger` API][debugger] yourself using Datalus's Scratchpad.
 We use the API to evaluate an expression in the web page whenever it executes a JavaScript `debugger;` statement.

 1. Visit the URL `about:config`, and set the `devtools.chrome.enabled`